Still, even if you do everything right, you can still break down!

 Hopefully you are prepared and know where your jack is, and have air in your spare tire.

-CLICK HERE for more jack safety tips.
+CLICK HERE for more "jack safe" tips.

-When the ABS operates the rapid applying and releasing, or "pumping" of the brakes by the computer makes a rather loud noise and vibration.
+When the ABS operates the rapid applying and releasing, or "pumping" of the brakes by the computer can make a rather loud noise and vibration.
 The first time I worked on a car with ABS I thought I'd check it out.
 When the ABS "kicked in" during my "test" I thought I had broken something on the car!

 When ABS was first introduced a trend was noticed: rear end collisions actually INCREASED in cars with 4 wheel antilock brakes.
 The theory was that the noise and vibration they make "freaked out" drivers, who released the brake, then rear ended the car in front of them.

 Cruise control is nice, but it can also be dangerous.
 A lot of people "get too comfortable" while the car is on cruise: even crossing their legs and so on!
+This just isn't safe!

+BE SAFE!!
 NEVER KEEP YOUR FOOT FAR AWAY FROM THE BRAKE PEDAL WHILE YOU ARE ON CRUISE!!!

 WHY?